ga-curriculum/ejs/the-context-object/README.md

 })
 ```

-This object's properties define local variables for the view.
+This object is known either as the Context Object or the Locals object, and it's properties define local variables for the view being rendered.

 > The context object is how we get data into the template.
+Anything we put into this object will be available for us in the rendered view.

 For example, if we add the following: